stanford-gfx/Horus/README.md

 If you use Horus for published work, we encourage you to cite this paper.

-Much of the functionality that exists in Horus for computing quadrotor trajectories is available in the standalone Python library [Flashlight](http://mikeroberts3000.github.io/flashlight).
+Much of the functionality that exists in Horus for computing quadrotor trajectories is now available in the standalone Python library [Flashlight](http://mikeroberts3000.github.io/flashlight).

-## Installation Instructions
+## Horus Installation Instructions

 Horus is an in-browser Javascript application with a Python backend.
 It relies on the Google Earth NSAPI plugin and Google Chromium.
 We tested Horus exclusively on Mac OS X.